 Learn which insects are the good guys and which are the bad guys.
 This will reduce your anxiety when you see bugs in your trees.

 Many pests can be controlled with dormant sprays.
 These sprays are usually made in the fall around Thanksgiving, in mid-January, and again when fruit buds begin to swell but are not yet open.
-Dormant sprays usually mix a fungicide like lime-sulfur or copper with dormant oil.
+Dormant sprays usually mix a fungicide like copper with dormant oil, or sulfur alone.
 Dormant oil smother insects or insect eggs on bark or around buds.
 The fungicide is ridding the tree of fungal spores.
 For specifics about fruit trees and pests, see our posted spray guides.

 Homeowners who want sustainable or organic standards should use cultural steps before sprays.
 For example, when controlling apple scab, plant a resistant variety of apple. such as Liberty.
 We also recommend cleaning up old leaves and fruit from around the tree in the fall.
 Mowing and spreading compost around your tree is usually enough to cause the leaves to decompose.
 This reduces the amount of disease inoculum when the tree starts growing in the spring.
 Pruning your trees to provide plenty of sunlight and air movement through the canopy helps reduce fungal disease problems.
 For every disease and many insect pests, cultural steps and orchard sprays make control more effective.